fl101/awardfares-blog/_posts/2024-01-12-eurobonus-updates-jan-2024.md

 sitemap: false
 ---

 Scandinavian Airlines (SAS) has rolled out several updates and changes that are set to enhance the travel experience for its members.
-From eco-conscious initiatives to exciting new routes, here are the top five SAS EuroBonus updates you should be aware of in January 2024.
+From eco-conscious initiatives to exciting new routes, here are the top SAS EuroBonus updates you should be aware of in January 2024.

 ### 1. The SAS EuroBonus Conscious Traveler